Healing After a Toxic Relationship in Pennsylvania (2025): Recovery Signs, Trauma-Informed Therapy & Online Support

 • Heart palpitations or chest tightness

 This is your body’s alarm system trying to protect you.
 Recovery means learning how to calm those stress signals and restore safety in your nervous system.
+Pennsylvania therapists often combine somatic experiencing with EMDR to help survivors reduce body-based trauma responses.

 Man experiencing physical tension from emotional stress, symbolizing the body’s response to toxic relationships